Unicorn Store: Plot

-Kit's flamboyant presentation is not well-received by the business executives, who watch in stunned silence.
+Kit's flamboyant presentation is not well received by the business executives, who watch in stunned silence.
 They unanimously opt for a different pitch, using an attractive model.
-Kit leaves her job.
+Kit leaves/gets fired from her job.
 On a date with Virgil, he asks her to reveal the secret of the stable's purpose.
 Kit tells him about the unicorn store, bringing him to it, only to find it is gone.
 Kit's confusion turns to anger as she feels betrayed.
 Virgil becomes concerned, telling her that she's been conned, but assuring her that he doesn't think she's crazy.
 Kit exits angrily, leaving Virgil standing there, where he sees some hay on the ground.

-Kit gives up on her dream of owning a unicorn and throws out all of her art and supplies.
-After a healing moment with her mother, Kit tries to reach out to Virgil, visits his store, but is unable to get in touch with him.
+Kit gives up on her dream of owning a unicorn and throws out all of her childhood art and supplies.
+After a healing moment with her mother, Kit tries to reach out to Virgil and visits his store, but he is not there.
 She leaves an apologetic message on his voicemail, and later finds that Virgil has finished the stable, decorating it with the artwork that she had thrown out.

 The Salesman calls to tell Kit the unicorn has arrived.
-When she hesitates, the Salesman tells her there is another waiting if Kit doesn't get it.
+When she hesitates, the Salesman tells her there is another person waiting if Kit doesn't get it.
 Virgil urges Kit not to go.
 Despondent, Kit says if she doesn't go, she will always wonder.
 When she arrives, Kit finds the unicorn is actually there.
 She talks to the unicorn, thanking him when he was there for her when nobody else was, and finally gains closure.
-She decides not to take the unicorn with her, and leaves it for the next customer.
+She decides not to take the unicorn with her and leaves it for the next customer.
 Virgil comes in and sees the unicorn as well.
 They leave hand-in-hand, astonished at all they had just experienced.